carmenbianca/report-liferay/plan.md

 may be required to register with a national agency in order to enforce
 \gls{copyright} in court."

-The Berne Convention [-@berne-1886] is an international agreement between nations that forms the basis of much of \gls{copyright} law.
+The Berne Convention by Bureaux Internationaux Réunis pour la Protection de la Propriété Intellectuelle [BIRPI, -@berne-1886] is an international agreement between nations that forms the basis of much of \gls{copyright} law.
 It grants foreign works the same protections as native works, and sets some minimum standards of protection that all signatories must meet.
-The Berlin Act [-@berlin-1908] introduces the concept that \gls{copyright} is enjoyed without being "subject to any formality".
+The Berlin Act [BIRPI, -@berlin-1908] introduces the concept that \gls{copyright} is enjoyed without being "subject to any formality".
 In effect, this means that \gls{copyright} is granted as soon as one's metaphorical pen is put to paper.

 In order for a work to be eligible for \gls{copyright}, it must be original.
 In this context, "'[o]riginal' means a work created through the 'fruits of